alexrice236/ROS2_FizzBuzz/README.md

         main()
 ```

-If you have never seen this syntax before it is a way to only run code if the python file is run directly and not if it has been imported into another file.
+If you have never seen this syntax before, it is a way to only run code if the python file is run directly and not if it has been imported into another file.
 In this case it just calls the main function.

 ### Start Counting!
 Right now this minimal publisher node publishes strings instead of numbers.
 We need to customize the example to our use case.